week 8 peer review

 First of all, through your presentation, you explained that the purpose of the project is to find local elements in your hometown to spread the national culture of your hometown and cause people to reflect on the traditional culture.
 I think this is a very interesting and meaningful theme.
 I can imagine that on the day when your curatorial project is held, you can publicize the local elements of your hometown to people from different countries and regions in Edinburgh, and at the same time, you can encourage people to recall and learn from their own national culture, which is a very good idea.

-The second part is the Vision of your speech.
+The second part is the vision of your speech.
 You mentioned the way of combining family characteristics and clothing to form this project.
 This is an attractive point because clothing is a necessity for human life.
 And clothing is a good object to convey elements, taste and spirit.

 Other than that, I think your project is very specific.
 What I mean is that you have worked out the whole process of the project, such as choosing to introduce a theme at the beginning of the project to liven things up.
-This is a great way to start the conversation and get people involved in your project quickly.
+This is a great way to start a conversation and get people involved in your project quickly.
 Moreover, it is worth affirming that your project also includes feedback, which is the part I want to learn from you. feedback is indeed a particularly important part.
 We can get more experience from feedback and realize our shortcomings.
 Through your speech, I’m really looking forward to your project.
 And I believe that you have the ability to complete your project well, because you talked a lot about the process related to your activity in your speech.
-You’ve sorted out your venue, you’ve set the time, you’ve decided on the artists and you’ve considered the audience.
-I heard you introduce some information about the Huangpu River.
-However, could you tell me more about the elements of your hometown that you will present this time?
-Like more historical context.
-Although I am Chinese and have traveled to Shanghai, I am not from Shanghai, so I do not know much about the culture related to Shanghai, China.
-I am looking forward to you introducing some more detailed local elements related to your activities.
+You’ve sorted out your venue, you’ve set the time, you’ve decided on artists and you’ve considered the audience.

 week 8 curating rational